joserot/joserot/README.md

 ## About Me :

+I am a Full-stack developer passionate about creating innovative and accessible user experiences by understanding and/or developing requirements and implementing business logic.
+In my role, I have contributed to the complete development of various projects, achieving functionality and performance of web apps.

-- 🏢 I assisted in the development of functional and non-functional requirements.
+- I assisted in the development of functional and non-functional requirements.
-- 🏢 I collaborated in the creation of documentation for various projects.
+- I collaborated in the creation of documentation for various projects.
-- 🎓 I developed the Frontend and Backend in various company projects and systems, working with a multidisciplinary team.
+- I developed the Frontend and Backend in various company projects and systems, working with a multidisciplinary team.
-- 🎓 I optimized the website so that it has the best possible score in Google page speed.
+- I optimized the website so that it has the best possible score in Google page speed.
-- 🏡 Increase the speed of the first load by 50%.
+- Increase the speed of the first load by 50%.
-- ⚡ I improved the SEO and accessibility of the pages I worked with.
+- I improved the SEO and accessibility of the pages I worked with.
 - I applied CI/CD in the projects I worked on.

 <br>